What is croup?

 - your child has mild croup that has lasted for more than 4 days

-- stridor (noisy, squeaky breathing) returns a
+- stridor (noisy, squeaky breathing)

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 What causes croup?

 Croup is caused by the same viruses that cause a cold or influenza (flu).
 These are spread through coughing, sneezing and touching infected objects.

 Croup is more common in autumn and winter.